 Loch Garten in the centre of the reserve is a stunning Loch surrounded by green Caledonian forest and is easily accessible from the side of the forest road and various parking places are available throughout the area.
 There are many trails and paths for excellent walks and the views are amazing from the lochs banks, close by you have the beautiful village of Nethy Bridge where you will find local shops and a Hotel, the village is also an excellent base to explore the area and there are many cottages to rent for your holidays, close by there are also great caravan and lodge parks that offer comfortable accommodation.

-Overall the area is of outstanding beauty and will defiantly cater for those who love to watch wildlife, the area also offers lots more to do with the estates of Rothiemurchus and Glenmore not to far away, and Aviemore is only a short distance from the Forest, and is a great base for people who like to have adventure holidays, with lots of water sports and mountain activities all available within the Cairngorm National park.
+Overall the area is of outstanding beauty and will definitely cater for those who love to watch wildlife, the area also offers lots more to do with the estates of Rothiemurchus and Glenmore not to far away, and Aviemore is only a short distance from the Forest, and is a great base for people who like to have adventure holidays, with lots of water sports and mountain activities all available within the Cairngorm National park.

 Loch Garten Ospreys